morganeTC/M2courseENS2019/hands-on/hands-on.md

 7. Load the two bigwig files in IGV
   * File / Load from File...
   * Select the two bigwig files.
-8. Set the visualization of the two bigwig files to be autoscaled
+8. Set the visualization of the two bigwig files to the same range
-  * Click right on the name of the tracks and select **Autoscale**
+  * Click right on the name of the tracks and select **Set data range**, put the value 1.5

 **Go back to the genes we looked at earlier: b1127, b1108.
 Look at the shape of the signal.**
 **Keep IGV opened.**